 Hypoglycemia

-Hypoglycemia or low blood sugar is a condition that happens most commonly in people with diabetes.
+Hypoglycemia, or low blood sugar, is a condition that happens most commonly in people with diabetes.
 It occurs when a diabetic’s blood sugar drops to dangerously low levels (below 70 mg dl).
-This can usually come on very fast while causing the below symptoms.
+This can usually come on very fast and cause the symptoms below.

 Hypoglycemia Symptoms: